krishansubudhi/projectgurukul/README.md

 Sources:

 Source [1]: 'chapter': 'Chapter 9', 'verse': 'Verse 3'

-# Hindu Dharma and Supreme God

-Hindu Dharma refers to the prescribed actions that are conducive to our spiritual growth and progress.
-It is the path that leads us towards enlightenment and liberation from the cycle of birth and death.
-The Supreme God in Hinduism is known as Brahman, and he is considered to be the ultimate reality and the source of all existence.

-The concept of Brahman is central to Hinduism.
-It is believed that Brahman is formless, eternal, and infinite.
-He is the creator, sustainer, and destroyer of the universe.
-Brahman is also known as the Supreme Being, the Absolute, and the Consciousness.

-The source of Hindu Dharma is the Vedas, which are the oldest scriptures of Hinduism.
-The Vedas contain hymns, rituals, and philosophical teachings that guide the followers of Hinduism.
-The Vedas are considered to be the word of God and are the foundation of Hindu philosophy and religion.

-The logic behind the concept of Brahman is based on the idea of unity and diversity.
-Brahman is the ultimate reality that is present in everything and everyone.
-It is the source of all diversity and the reason for the existence of different forms and beings.
-Brahman

-Sources:

-Source [1]:
-{'chapter': 'Chapter 4', 'verse': 'Verse 7', 'file_path': 'data/gita/data/bhagavad_gita.csv', 'file_name': 'bhagavad_gita.csv', 'file_type': 'text/csv', 'file_size': 4966724, 'creation_date': '2024-01-07', 'last_modified_date': '2024-01-07', 'last_accessed_date': '2024-01-10'}
 ```

 Note: Answers may change on subsequent calls even for same query.